-Just a handful of US-based credit cards provide exceptional levels of travel protection, like primary coverage insurance for rental cars and trip delay and trip cancellation coverage after just over a few hours.
+You read that correctly: rocket ships.
+Certain US-based credit cards provide exceptional levels of travel protection, like primary coverage insurance for rental cars and trip delay and trip cancellation coverage.
 This type of coverage is available on cards like the Chase Sapphire Reserve, American Express Platinum, and Citi Prestige.

 But I did a double-take when I read the Chase Sapphire Reserve specifics on rocket ships.
 Page 14 of the Guide to Benefits says the following items are not eligible for coverage: